 If we were to emulate that thinking and that approach to our own lives, we would do a lot better.
 If as business people we were to look ahead and think where are our Wimbledon’s?
 When’s the next big work event?
 Or even wider than just our business lives, when is the next big family event?
 When is the next exam?
 Whatever it might be.
 Planning prior to that event, like an athlete would, so we doubled down on all the things that are important for health and performance.

-That’s the essence of the business athlete concept.
+That’s the essence of The Cadence Approach™ concept.

 Preparation for big events is vital, but also closely aligned to that is that is what we do after that event.
 It’s vital we get enough recovery.
 We need to de-load.
 Just like an athlete would, so they would take their foot off the gas a bit.
 Serena Williams, for example, would not be grandslam fit all year round.